jpictor/dskit/README.md

 ## Run Example

-There is sample data in the data/ directory from a Django database: data/pictorlabs/auth_user.txt.
+There is sample data in the data/ directory from a Django database: `data/pictorlabs/auth_user.txt`.
-This data was exported from the database using the pg2json command.
-The auth_user.txt data contains the rows from the auth_user database table in JSON format one row per line.
+This data was exported from the database using the `pg2json` command.
+The auth_user.txt data contains the rows from the `auth_user` database table in JSON format one row per line.
 Each line is a JSON hash with the keys the database column names.

 The sample run a Spark SQL query on the sample data and outputs a CSV file.
 Run the sample: